causeifeltlikeit/IronRunnerSteamdeck/README.md

 ## Setup
 If you've changed the ingame keybinds, edit the script and change the keybinds near the top.

+If you want the script to stop after a set number of quest completions, edit the script and change `max_completions := 0` to the number of completions you want.
+Setting `close_after_max := false` to true makes the script exit the game after reaching the set max.

 In `Options > Input Options` set `Other Player Status` to `TYPE 2` and `Town Movement` to `TYPE 1`.
 These make it so the interact key won't interact with other players and so you're not always sprinting.

 Either make the iron delivery quest a first slot favorite quest, or do it once so it's in your quest history.